elephantscale/es-training-new/cassandra/slides/Cassandra_Drivers.md

      - Benchmarking: how much time it takes to insert 100k users?

-     - Can the insert be faster?  (hint : Batch)
+     - Can the insert be faster?  (hint: Batch)

  *  **Lab**